matloff/fastStat/README.md

 # Lesson LIN:  Predictive Modeling -- Linear

-As noted, if (X,Y) has a multivariate normal distribution, then the following attributes hold:
+As noted, if (X,Y) has a multivariate normal distribution (say with Y scalar and X vector), then the following attributes hold:

 * linearity of the regresion function:  &mu;(t) is linear in t